Editor's Note: This story originally appeared on NewRetirement.

 Try Living on a Reduced Budget Before You Retire

 It may not be totally realistic, but it can be a great idea to try living on a reduced budget before you retire to just get a feel for it.

 If you think that Medicare is going to cover your health care costs, think again.
 There are things that Medicare doesn’t cover.

-Research from Fidelity Investments estimates that a 65-year-old couple retiring in 2022 can anticipate spending $315,000 in health and medical expenses throughout their retirement.
+Research from Fidelity Investments estimates that a 65-year-old couple who retired in 2022 can anticipate spending $315,000 in health and medical expenses throughout their retirement.
 And, that doesn’t include the potential cost of long-term care.

 At Whatever Spending Level, You’ll Likely Make It Work and Be Quite Happy

 Research from Merrill Lynch found that 92% of retirees say that retirement gives them “greater freedom and flexibility to do whatever they want — regardless of how much money they have.”
 The sweet spot of freedom is between the ages of 61 and 75.
 This is the time when the study says that most people enjoy the “greatest balance of health, free time, fun and emotional well-being.”

 Our Policy: We welcome relevant and respectful comments in order to foster healthy and informative discussions.
 All other comments may be removed.
 Comments with links are automatically held for moderation.